GioF71/squeezelite-docker/assets/armhf/README.txt

-Put the file <squeezelite-VERSION-armhf.tar.gz> here.
+Put the binary fine "squeezelite" for the armhf architecture here.